abaleem/every-breath-you-take/README.md

 The changes in climate and air quality are very gradual and hard to notice in the environment.
 In this project we tried studying the Air Quality data, by drawing meaningful patterns from it, by infering a sequence of events correlating a consequence which could serve as a forewarning to us, and help save the environment.

-We collected data regarding various attributes which correspond to the Air Quality such as Temperature, Levels of various Pollutants in the air such as Carbon Monoxide, Nitrous Oxide, Sulphur Dioxide, Ozone, etc. We have analysed the trends of the above stated components over the span of the last forty years to establish a significant change in our ecosystem.
+We collected data regarding various attributes which correspond to the Air Quality such as Temperature, Levels of various Pollutants in the air such as Carbon Monoxide, Nitrous Oxide, Sulphur Dioxide, Ozone, etc. We have analysed the trends of the above stated components over the span of the last thirty years to establish a significant change in our ecosystem.
 We have toyed with the data from all angles and explored best visualization practices to effectively communicate this message accross.

+The application analyses the Air Quality data for different states and counties across the US from 1990-2018.
+The Air Quality data has been categorized into Annual, Daily, Hourly data files.
+The application analyses the same data in multiple ways (Pie Chart, Bar Chart, Line Chart, HeatMap, Table) to derive insights from the changing trends over the years.
+Apart from analysing the Air Quality for the US, this application also analyses the Air Quality data for Hong Kong as well.
+We have experimented with different layouts considering user experience as well.

 ## Setup